xCDAT/xcdat/CONTRIBUTING.rst

 - We recommend installing `Anaconda`_ or `Miniconda`_
 - Make sure your conda is up to date (``conda update conda``)
 - Make sure that you have forked and cloned the `repository`_.
-If you are in the xCDAT organization, forking is not needed since you will have direct read access to the repo
+If you are in the xCDAT organization, forking is not needed since you will have direct read access to the repository
 - ``cd`` to the ``xcdat`` source directory

 Now we are going through a two-step process: